Blue sky law: Origin of term in securities context

 Its earliest cited use by the US Supreme Court was in an opinion by Justice Joseph McKenna in Hall v.
 Geiger-Jones Co., 242 U.S. 539 (1917), a case that addressed the constitutionality of state securities laws.
-Oddly, McKenna is frequently and erroneously given credit for inventing the term even though J. N. Dolley used the term when he was plumping for passage of the Kansas statute in 1910, and McKenna's own opinion in Hall itself attributes the term to an unnamed earlier source:
+As a result, McKenna is sometimes erroneously cited as the inventor of the term.
+An earlier documented use of the term dates to 1910 when Joseph Norman Dolley employed it while voicing support for the Kansas statute, and McKenna's own opinion in Hall attributes the term to an unnamed earlier source:

 The name that is given to the law indicates the evil at which it is aimed, that is, to use the language of a cited case, "speculative schemes which have no more basis than so many feet of 'blue sky'"; or, as stated by counsel in another case, "to stop the sale of stock in fly-by-night concerns, visionary oil wells, distant gold mines and other like fraudulent exploitations."
 Even if the descriptions be regarded as rhetorical, the existence of evil is indicated, and a belief of its detriment; and we shall not pause to do more than state that the prevention of deception is within the competency of government and that the appreciation of the consequences of it is not open for our review.

-Kansas Banking Commissioner Dolley, railing against "blue sky merchants" while he pushed for passage of the Kansas statute in 1910, observed that certain fraudulent investments were backed by nothing but the blue skies of Kansas.
+Dolley, railing against "blue sky merchants" while he pushed for passage of the Kansas statute in 1910, observed that certain fraudulent investments were backed by nothing but the blue skies of Kansas.
 The Oxford English Dictionary has a cited use dating to 1906.
 Also, The New York Times (and other national newspapers) frequently reported on the blue sky laws as various states began to enact them between 1911 and 1916.
 The newspapers expressly used the term blue sky to describe such laws.